A robust approach to sigma point Kalman filtering: Adversarial data generation

-To sum up, the state space model (\ref{linearized_lfm3}) is constructed as follows: first, given the observations $Y_N^k$, we perform a forward sweep to compute $\hat x_{t|t}$, $\hat x_{t+1}$, $L_t$ and $\theta_t$ by means of the prediction resilient filter, then we perform a backward sweep to compute $\Omega^{-1}_t$ and finally we perform a forward sweep to compute the matrices characterizing the state space model.
-In this respect, it is easy to draw a proposal sample $Z_N^k$ from the state space model (\ref{linearized_lfm3}).
+where To sum up, the state space model (\ref{linearized_lfm3}) is constructed as follows: first, given the observations $Y_N^k$, we perform a forward sweep to compute $\hat x_{t|t}$, $\hat x_{t+1}$, $L_t$ and $\theta_{t|t}$ by means of the proposed robust sigma point Kalman filter, then we perform a backward sweep to compute $\Omega^{-1}_t$ and finally we perform a forward sweep to compute the matrices characterizing the state space model.
+In this respect, it is easy to draw a proposal sample $Z_N$ from the state space model (\ref{linearized_lfm3}).
 Finally, in view of Remark \ref{remk1}, we only need to evaluate

-Accordingly, in view of (\ref{lin_lfd1}) and (\ref{bar_p2}), we obtain
+Accordingly, in view of (\ref{psiL}) and (\ref{bar_p2}), we obtain

-where $\bar M_t = \sqrt{(2 \pi)^{n+m}\left| R^L_t\right|}.$
+where $\bar M_t = \sqrt{(2 \pi)^{m}\left| Q^L_t\right|}.$